 Looking to make augmented reality a reality for your manufacturing business?
-Here’s how to get more out of the technology at an international scale.
+Here’s how to get more out of the technology at an international scale with localization.

 Augmented reality (AR) turns a real-world environment into an interactive user interface.
 The AR process typically involves the user viewing the scene in front of them via a smartphone or tablet.
 The image on the screen is digitally enhanced—in real time—to incorporate objects and activity that enrich the user experience.